nikomatsakis/babysteps/source/_posts/2012-10-10-rivertrail.markdown

   which the vectorized code runs on the GPU instead of the CPU.
 There are numerous technical differences, though.
-For one thing, the GPU hardware handles the vectorization, rather than the compiler having to use difference instructions.
+For one thing, the GPU hardware handles the vectorization, rather than the compiler having to use special instructions.
 For another, on some platforms at least, we have to think about the movement of memory betwen the CPU and GPU.

 Of these modes, the sequential mode is the most general: it can be applied to any pure function.
-The multicore mode is also fairly general, and can be used with any pure function that restricts itself to safe operations.
+The multicore mode is also fairly general, and can be used with any pure function that restricts itself to the support set of threadsafe operations.

 The vectorized and GPU modes will be more limited.
 Vectorized mode is only profitable for functions where we are able to convert the code